SystemJargon/regex/regex-urls-domains.md

-## Specify a domain with wildcards, varied examples below.
+## Examples of regex and wildcards with domains and URLs

 * any subdomain of example.com ```(\.|^)example\.com$```
 * any subdomain of example.net  ```(\.|^)example\.net$```